 Don’t be fooled by fancy packaging.
 While location is crucial, so is the color of your matcha.
-If you find yourself with a can of matcha that is dull in color, chances are that the quality is not what you’re looking for.
-Now, if you open up the can and are delighted to find a bright, vibrant shade of green (almost neon), then congratulations: You’ve got yourself a high-grade batch of matcha.
+If you find yourself with a can of matcha that’s dull in color, chances are the quality is not what you’re looking for.
+Now, if you open up the can and are delighted to find a bright, vibrant shade of green (almost neon), then congratulations!
+You’ve got yourself a high-grade batch of matcha.

 Similarly, if you open up the package and an overwhelmingly gross scent of grass tickles your nose, you may have been misled.
 High-grade matcha should have a sweet smell to it.